 In a wiring diagram, the SMJ connectors include a letter of the alphabet in the terminal number.
 SMJ connector numbers are shown in the Reference Area of the wiring diagram.
 SMJ terminal arrangement can be found on the electrical reference pages at the end of the manual.
-For terminal arrangement of these connectors, refer to "SUPER MULTIPLE JUNCTION (SMJ)".
+Refer to "SUPER MULTIPLE JUNCTION (SMJ)".